HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: Related Work

 The last few years have witnessed many works that utilize neural networks and deep learning methodologies for the task of intensity image reconstruction.
 Wang \etal~\cite{wang2019event_cvpr} represented groups of events with spatio-temporal voxel grids and fed them to a conditional GAN to output intensity images.
-Rebecq \etal~\cite{rebecq2019events} proposed a recurrent fully convolutional network called E2VID to which they input voxel grids of events to produce an intensity image.
+In their seminal work, Rebecq \etal~\cite{rebecq2019events} proposed a recurrent fully convolutional network called E2VID to which they input voxel grids of events to produce an intensity image.
 They trained this network on a large synthetic dataset generated with ESIM~\cite{rebecq2018esim} using the perceptual loss of \cite{zhang2018unreasonable} and showed that this generalizes well to real event data at test time.
 As a follow-up study \cite{rebecq2019high}, the authors employed temporal consistency loss \cite{lai2018learning} to minimize temporal artifacts.
-Scheerlinck \etal~\cite{Scheerlinck20wacv} replaced E2VID with a lightweight recurrent network called FireNet, and showed that this can achieve comparable performance while having much less memory consumption and faster inference.
-Stoffregen \etal~\cite{stoffregen2020reducing} further improved the results of E2VID and FireNet by matching statistics of synthetic training data to that of real-world test data.
-Zhang \etal~\cite{zhang2020learning} argued that the reconstruction performance of E2VID deteriorates when operated with low-light event data, and proposed a novel unsupervised domain adaptation network to generate intensity images as if captured in daylight, from event data of low-light scenes.
-Cadena \etal~\cite{cadena2021spade} employed spatially-adaptive denormalization (SPADE)~\cite{park2019semantic} layers in E2VID architecture and argue that this improves the quality of early frames in the reconstructed videos.
-Weng \etal~\cite{weng2021event} incorporated a Transformer~\cite{vaswani2017attention} based module to the CNN-based encoder-decoder architecture of E2VID, to better exploit the global context of event tensors.
-Mostafavi \etal~\cite{mostafavi2020learning} presented a network to generate super-resolved intensity images from events, and train this with a synthetic dataset.
-Similarly, Wang \etal~\cite{wang2020eventsr} introduced a network that can also perform image restoration and super-resolution, which is trained in an unsupervised manner by employing an adversarial loss.
-Paredes-Vallés and de Croon~\cite{paredes2021back} presented a self-supervised learning approach based on event-based photometric constancy assumption \cite{gallego2015event} to simultaneously estimate optical flow and intensity images.
-Zou \etal~\cite{zou2021learning} collected high-speed and high dynamic range ground truth images corresponding to event streams with a novel imaging system, and use this real-world data together with a synthetic dataset to train their neural network.
-Zhu \etal~\cite{zhu2022event} used a deep spiking neural network (SNN) architecture that can achieve comparable performance in a more computationally efficient way.
-Zhang \etal~\cite{zhang2022formulating} formulated the event-based image reconstruction task as a linear inverse problem based on optical flow and showed that one can use this approach to generate intensity images with comparable quality, without training deep neural networks.